Live with great expectation. Be truly glad. There is wonderful joy ahead.

 If you’re still looking for the Hope devotionals, I’m sorry, they’re no longer here.

-They’ve been compiled into book form– actually, into four books that will soon be available (summer and fall, 2018).
+They’ve been compiled into book form– actually, into four books that will soon be available (summer and fall, 2018; the fourth in 2020).

 These books, called the Hope Knows books, are a series of meditations on the hope Christians have been given.